Murder of Urban Höglin and Heidi Paakkonen

+In July 2024, the New Zealand Court of Appeal decided that the false evidence presented at the original trial constituted a miscarriage of justice, but concluded there was still enough evidence to be satisfied beyond reasonable doubt of Tamihere's guilt.
+His conviction was upheld.
+Tamihere applied to the Supreme Court which heard his appeal in August 2025.

 Disappearance

-On 8 April 1989, backpacking tourists Sven Höglin and Heidi Paakkonen of Storfors, Värmland County, Sweden, went into the bush near Thames, a town on the Coromandel Peninsula on New Zealand's North Island.
+On 8 April 1989, backpacking tourists Urban Höglin and Heidi Paakkonen of Storfors, Värmland County, Sweden, went into the bush near Thames, a town on the Coromandel Peninsula on New Zealand's North Island.
 The couple vanished and were reported missing in May.
 Their disappearance led to an intense investigation under the name Operation Stockholm and attracted substantial media interest.
 Police, local residents, search and rescue and military personnel carried out the largest land-based search undertaken in New Zealand, performing grid-searches centred on Crosbie's Clearing, 12 km from Thames.

-David Tamihere

 Background

 David Tamihere is the brother of former Labour MP John Tamihere.
-He had a prior conviction for the manslaughter of Mary Barcham, a 23-year-old stripper in Auckland, whom he killed in 1972 when he was aged 18 by hitting her on the head with a rifle.
-In April 1986 Tamihere broke into an Auckland house, where he raped and threatened a 47-year-old woman for over six hours.
+He had a prior conviction for the manslaughter of Mary Barcham, a 23-year-old woman in Auckland, whom he killed in 1972 when he was aged 18 by hitting her on the head with a rifle.
+In April 1986, Tamihere broke into an Auckland house, where he raped and threatened a 47-year-old woman for over six hours.
 He pleaded guilty but fled while on bail, and was living rough in the bush on the Coromandel Peninsula when Höglin and Paakkonen disappeared.
 Tamihere was not found until 1989, after which he was jailed for six and a half years for the 1986 offences.
 In 1992, he was found guilty of assaulting a 62-year-old woman in her home in 1985.

-Trial

-On 10 April 1989, Tamihere came across Höglin and Paakkonen's white Subaru, which was parked at Crosbies Clearing and 'loaded with gear'.
+According to Tamihere, on 10 April 1989, he came across Höglin and Paakkonen's white Subaru, which was parked at the end of Tararu Creek Road and 'loaded with gear'.
 Tamihere broke into the car, planning on driving up to Auckland, but the next day he gave three visitors to the area a tour of the peninsula.
 He drove one of the tourists to Auckland the day after that and dumped the car at Auckland railway station.

 Tamihere was picked up on the 1986 rape charge on 24 May 1989, two days before the story broke that Höglin and Paakkonen were missing.
 His link to the couple surfaced when one of the three tourists recognised photographs of their Subaru and told police in June that Tamihere had given him a ride in it.
 Tamihere, already in prison on the rape charge, was then charged with murdering Höglin and Paakkonen.

-At Tamihere's trial in October 1990, three witnesses–fellow inmates of Tamihere's, granted name suppression by the court–gave evidence that he had confessed the murder to them.
-One of the inmates told the court that Tamihere claimed to have tied Höglin to a tree and sexually assaulted him before raping Paakkonen.
-Two trampers also identified Tamihere as a man they saw with a woman believed to be Paakkonen in a remote clearing.
-In December 1990, the jury found Tamihere guilty of the murder and theft, and he was sentenced to life imprisonment with a ten-year non-parole period.